demisto/content/Packs/JoeSecurity/Playbooks/playbook-Detonate_URL_-_JoeSecurity_README.md

+Deprecated.
 Use the joe-submit-url command instead.

 ## Dependencies